Rh factor blood test

 - Bleeding during pregnancy

 - The external manual rotation of a baby in a breech position — such as buttocks first — before labor

 If the antibody screen shows that you're already producing antibodies, an injection of Rh immune globulin won't help.
-Your baby will be carefully monitored.
-He or she might be given a blood transfusion through the umbilical cord during the pregnancy or immediately after delivery if necessary.
+Your baby will be carefully monitored during your pregnancy.
+The baby might be given a blood transfusion through the umbilical cord during pregnancy or immediately after delivery if necessary.

 |Could be Rh positive or Rh negative